robinrodricks/FluentListView/README.md

 Supports all ListView views
 -----------------------------------------------------------------------------------------

-An FluentListView supports all views: report, tile, list, large and small icons.
+A FluentListView supports all views: report, tile, list, large and small icons.
 All functions should work equally in all views: drag and drop, editing, check state, icons, selection.

 You can even owner draw the non-details views (through the ItemRenderer property).

 More control over column width
 -----------------------------------------------------------------------------------------------

-An FluentListView allows the programmer to have control over the width of columns after the ListView is created.
+A FluentListView allows the programmer to have control over the width of columns after the ListView is created.

 When a column is created, it is normally given a width in pixels.
 This is the width of the column when the ListView is first shown.
 After creation, the user can resize that column to be something else.